boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Use `fio_str_free2` to free both the String data and the container.

-NOTE: This makes the allocation and reference counting logic more intuitive.
+**Note**: This makes the allocation and reference counting logic more intuitive.

 #### `fio_str_new_copy2`